 School councils include the principal (as Executive Officer) and members elected from the school's parent and Department (school staff) categories.
 Many schools also have community members co-opted onto their school council.
 Councils can have between 6 and 15 members.

 Elections to school council positions are completed by the end of March each year.
 All parents or guardians of students enrolled at the school are eligible to vote for candidates wanting to participate on the school council if an election is required.

 School councils operate under a legislative framework within the Victorian government school system.
 They play a key role in:

 - supporting the principal to provide the best possible educational outcomes for students

 - the endorsement of key school planning, evaluation and reporting documents.

 Each member brings their own valuable life skills and knowledge to the role, councillors may need to develop skills and acquire knowledge in areas that are unfamiliar to them.
 What councillors do need is an interest in the school and the desire to work in partnership with others to help shape the school's future.

 For more information on school councils, contact your school or see: School Councils

 Many schools have a club or association for parents seeking an active role in the school.
-Parent clubs give you the opportunity to participate and contribute to your school community and in partnership with school councils organise social, educational and fundraising activities.
+Parent clubs give you the opportunity to participate and contribute to your school community and in partnership with principal and school councils organise social, educational and fundraising activities.

 Parent Clubs – has a model for constitutions and information on financial procedures for parent/welfare clubs.